 - Mince jalapenos and add to the bowl.
 I usually remove all of the jalapeno seeds.
 The seeds are what make the pepper spicy.
 I recommend starting with a few seeds and adding more, if desired.

 - I add only 1/2 tsp salt and black pepper to taste.
 If serving with chips, you will find that is enough as chips are usually very salty.
 You can always add more later, especially if you top meats or fish with salsa.

 - Add lime juice (optional).
 Then stir everything and enjoy.
 Salsa tastes better when you refrigerate it for 15 minutes.

-Store: Refrigerate covered for up to 2-3 days.
-You will see more juices at the bottom of the bowl with each day, but it's OK.
-We just scoop the veggies with chips and drain or drink juices.
+- Store: Refrigerate covered for up to 2-3 days.
+You will see more juices at the bottom of the bowl with each day, but it’s OK.
+We just scoop the veggies with chips and drain juices.

 - The best tomatoes to make homemade pico are fresh and ripe tomatoes.
 In the summer, use field, beefsteak or roma tomatoes.
 In the winter when you are craving a bit of summer, buy tomatoes on the vine.
 They cost more but are so worth it.